AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-5-14.md

 ## What is Express.js?

-Express.js is a **minimal and flexible web application framework for Nodejs**.
-Think of it as a layer on top of Nodejs that makes building web servers and API much easier and faster than using vanilla Nodejs.
+Express.js is a **minimal and flexible web application framework for NodeJs**.
+Think of it as a layer on top of NodeJs that makes building web servers and API much easier and faster than using vanilla NodeJs.

-While Nodejs gives us the capability to create HTTP servers, doing everything manually can be quite tedious.
+While NodeJs gives us the capability to create HTTP servers, doing everything manually can be quite tedious.
 Express.js provides a set of tools and features that simplify common web development tasks like:
 - **Routing** - Handling different URL paths
 - **Middleware** - Processing requests before they reach your handlers
 - **Request/Response helpers** - Easier ways to send JSON, handle forms, etc.
 - **Static file serving** - Serving CSS, JS, images, etc.

-***My takeaway: Express.js is to Nodejs what React is to JavaScript - it makes development faster and more organized!***
+***My takeaway: Express.js is to NodeJs what React is to JavaScript - it makes development faster and more organized!***

 ## Why Do We Need Express.js?

 Let me show you the difference with a simple example.

-### Creating a Server with Vanilla Nodejs:
+### Creating a Server with Vanilla NodeJs:
 ```javascript
 const http = require('http');
 const url = require('url');